aliibrahim/states-fuel-prices/README.md

  The application uses `memory_store` as the cache store.

 ###   Deployment instructions
+ 1. Run `clockwork clock.rb` so that it should run the clock and
- Run `bundle exec rails s` in the local repo to start the server on your local machine and point to `http://localhost:3000` to run the application.
+ 2. Run `bundle exec rails s` in the local repo to start the server on your local machine and point to `http://localhost:3000` to run the application.

 * ...